General conditions

 teaching activities, related services and use of technical instruments;

-accident insurance, with the following limits: € 100,000 for Death or Permanent Invalidity.
-The indemnity shall not be paid when the Permanent Invalidity is less than 3% of the Total Permanent Invalidity; if, on the other hand, it is more than 3% but less than 20%, the indemnity shall be paid for the part exceeding 3%; if the Invalidity is more than 20%, the indemnity shall be paid without the application of any Deductible; if the Invalidity is more than 50%, the indemnity shall be paid at 100%; in addition, € 4.000.00 for medical treatment with a 10% coinsurance with a minimum of €100.00.
-It is not possible to insure those over 80 years of age against accidents.
+accident insurance, with the following limits: € 100,000 for Death or Permanent Disability.
+Compensation will not be paid when the Permanent Invalidity is less than 3% of the Total Permanent Invalidity; if, on the other hand, it is greater than 3% but less than 20%, the Compensation will be paid for the part exceeding 3%; if the Invalidity is greater than 20%, the Compensation will be paid without the application of any Deductible; if the Invalidity is greater than 50%, the Compensation will be paid at 100%; in addition € 4.000.00 for medical treatment with an overdraft of 10% with a minimum of € 100.00.
+It is not possible to insure against injury those over 80 years of age.

-the outward and return journeys;
+the outward and return journey;

-All these expenses and costs shall be borne exclusively by the student, even if the course cannot be held, or has not been held, in whole or in part, regularly and/or has not taken place for any reason whatsoever.
+All such expenses and costs remain the sole responsibility of the student even if the course cannot have, or has not had, all or part of its regular course and/or has otherwise not taken place for any cause.

 ART.6 - Faculty of the Sailing School